 At first glance, the GDP for the 1st and 2nd quarter seems very inconsistent with overall freight volumes.
-Using the Cass Shipments Index as a predictive proxy, we did not expect the BEA to report 3.2% as its initial estimate or 3.1% as its revision in Q1 or 2.1% in Q2.
+Using the Cass Shipments Index as a predictive proxy, we did not expect the BEA to report 3.2% as its initial estimate or 3.1% as its revision in Q1; or 2.1% as its initial estimate or 2.0% as its revision in in Q2.
 As we have already explained, dissecting the contributing factors explains much of the disparity, and should point out that freight flows are a leading indicator.
 It often takes two to three quarters for the trends in freight to become reported economic statistics.